Raoul Minot: Photography and internment

-In November 1942, an unnamed informant denounced Minot's activities to the occupation.
-After an investigation by the Special Brigades, Minot was imprisoned in early 1943 at Fresnes Prison and then transferred to the Royallieu-Compiègne internment camp.
+In November 1942, an unnamed informant denounced Minot's activities to the Nazi occupation.
+After an investigation by the collaborationist Special Brigades, Minot was imprisoned in early 1943 at Fresnes Prison and then transferred to the Royallieu-Compiègne internment camp.

 When Minot was arrested, many of his photos and materials were seized by the French police, and the photographic works of his unique genre went unknown for several decades.